H3lli0t/NIDS/README.md

 # NIDS
-We implemented a Network Intrusion Detection System for our last year project.
+A Network Intrusion Detection System project that we implemented for our last year project.

 Tools used : Suricata, Zeek, Filebeat, Elsaticearch, Logstash and Kibana.